codemob-dev/SplotchLib/README.md

 [![GitHub issues](https://img.shields.io/github/issues/codemob-dev/SplotchLib?style=plastic)](https://github.com/commandblox/Splotch/issues)
 [![Maintenance](https://img.shields.io/badge/maintenance-yes-brightgreen?style=plastic)](#)

+### SPLOTCHLIB IS NO LONGER IN DEVELOPMENT.
+ANY API'S WILL FUNCTION AS A SEPARATE LIBRARY MOD.

 SplotchLib is the next generation of [Splotch](https://github.com/codemob-dev/splotch) (A mod loader for the game [Bopl Battle]()), now designed as a [BepInEx]() library mod.

 ## Table of Contents